On the nature of buckling instability in galactic bars: First phase: Growing the distortion

-The well-known outcome of the driven harmonic oscillator is to change the initial frequency $\omega$ toward the frequency of the force, $\omega_{\rm f}$.
-Figure~\ref{resonance} shows a few examples of orbits that illustrate this transformation.
-The upper panels of the Figure present the solutions for $z(t)$ for three combinations of $\omega$ and $F_0$, $(\omega, F_0) =$ (2.5, 3), (3, 6) and (3.5, 10) that cover the range of interesting values of $\omega$ found to be present in the bar before buckling (Fig.~\ref{frequencyratios}).
-The values of $F_0$ were adjusted to produce sufficient effect on the orbits.
-In each panel the blue line corresponds to the initial (unforced) oscillation of the star $z(t) = z_0 \cos(\omega t)$ and the red one the solution under the effect of the force.
-One can see that the effect of the force is to increase the amplitude of the oscillation, but also to change its frequency.
-While within $4 \pi$ the star oscillates 5, 6 and 7 times for $\omega = 2.5, 3$ and 3.5, respectively, before the forcing, it makes only 4 oscillations after forcing.
-The lower panels of Fig.~\ref{resonance} show the corresponding 3D orbits of the stars in the form of the Lissajous curves combining the motion along $z$ with the ellipse or x1-type orbit in the $xy$ plane.
-The blue and red orbits of the different columns show the 3D motion of the stars before and after the action of the force and the three panels in the lowest row show them together for comparison.
-While the orbits are not exactly the banana-type orbits because of the variation of the amplitude, they are remarkably similar.
+The solution of Equation~(\ref{drivenoscillator}) with the natural choice of initial conditions $z(0) = z_0$ and $\dot{z} (0) = 0$ can be found analytically with {\em Mathematica} software, but it is too complicated to cite it here in full.
+Instead, I discuss a few examples.
+The well-known outcome of the driven harmonic oscillator is to change the initial frequency, $\omega,$ to the frequency of the force, $\omega_{\rm f}$, and it is also the case here.
+Figure~\ref{resonance} shows three representative orbits that illustrate this transformation.
+The upper panels of the figure present the solutions for $z(t)$ for $\omega = 2.5$, 3, and 3.5, which cover the range of interesting values of $\omega$ found to be present in the bar before buckling (Fig.~\ref{frequencyratios}).
+For all orbits, the values of the constants were assumed to be $F_0 = 10$ and $\alpha = 0.1$, which turn out to produce a sufficient effect.

+In each panel, the blue line corresponds to the initial (unforced) oscillation of the star $z(t) = z_0 \cos(\omega t),$ and the red one to the solution under the effect of the force.
+One can see that the effect of the force is to increase the amplitude of the oscillation (from the initial small value of $z_0 =0.5$ kpc), but also to change its frequency.
+While within $4 \pi$ the star oscillates five, six, and seven times for $\omega = 2.5, 3,$ and 3.5, respectively, before the forcing, it only oscillates four times after forcing.
+It should be noted that the orbits with initial frequencies differing more from the frequency of the force need more time to transform.

+The lower panels of Fig.~\ref{resonance} show the corresponding 3D orbits of the stars in the form of the Lissajous curves combining the motion along $z$ with the ellipse in the $xy$ plane.
+The ellipses are the x1-type orbits, which are well known from classical studies of the orbital structure of bars \citep{Contopoulos1980, Skokos2002}.
+The blue and red orbits of the different columns show the 3D motion of the stars without and with the action of the force, and the three panels in the lowest row show them together for comparison.
+While the modified orbits are not exactly the banana-type orbits because of the variation of the amplitude, they are remarkably similar.